dblock/code.dblock.org/_posts/2021/2021-06-07-to-wrap-or-not-to-wrap-in-markdown.markdown

 GitHub does a great job at the diff, compare:

-A quick brown fox jumps
+The quick brown fox
-over the lazy dog.
+jumps over a lazy dog.

-A quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over a lazy dog.